wyattbarger/shiny-spider/README.md

 ## USER STORY

-- **As a beginner developer looking into using npm packages in my development to accomplish a variety of tasks:**
+- **As a beginner developer looking into using npm packages in my development process to accomplish a variety of tasks:**

   - I want a user-friendly package that scrapes the prices of S&P 500 index listed stocks using puppeteer.